feschber/lan-mouse/README.md

 By default the gtk frontend will open when running `lan-mouse`.

-To add a new connection, simply click the `Add` button on *both* devices, enter the corresponding hostname and activate it.
+To connect a device you want to control, simply click the `Add` button and enter the hostname of the device.

+On the *remote* device, authorize your *local* device for incoming traffic using the `Authorize` button under the "Incoming Connections" section.
+The fingerprint for authorization can be found under the general section of your *local* device.
+It is of the form "aa:bb:cc:..."

+Authorized devices can be persisted using the configuration file (see [Configuration](#configuration)).

-If the mouse can not be moved onto a device, make sure you have port `4242` (or the one selected) opened up in your firewall.
+If the device still can not be entered, make sure you have UDP port `4242` (or the one selected) opened up in your firewall.
 </details>

 <details>